• Skip to primary navigation

 Rhubarb and Marzipan Cake

-Rhubarb & Marzipan Cake with cinnamon, moist and delicious!
+Rhubarb & Marzipan Cake with cinnamon and topped with flaked almonds.

 Cuisine British